Four County – IHC Grant Funded Positions

 Interns placed at IU Health could possibly work out of two different office locations each week, Lafayette, Tipton and/or Frankfort, Indiana.
 One intern will be at IU Tipton 4 days per week.
 One intern will be at IU Tipton 2 days per week and IU Frankfort 2 days per week.
 Schedule for IU Lafayette is yet to be determined.
 For all three interns, one day per week (Friday) will be spent in group supervision and didactic training with all of the other IHC interns at a Four County office.

 Site schedules are a general guideline and interns may be required to make themselves available at other times as needed.

 Four County Counseling Center is operating as one of the three primary partners of this project and has agreements in place with the following locations as internship placements as a part of this grant project:

-- Indiana University Health – Tipton, Indiana
+- Indiana University Health – Tipton, Lafayette, and Frankfort, IN

 - Pulaski Memorial Hospital – North Judson and Winamac, Indiana